Tara Mandal: Storylines

-Tara meets Dev at a dinner party thrown by her parents Prem (Madhav Sharma) and Nina (Harvey Virdi).
+Tara meets Dev at a dinner party thrown by her parents Prem and Nina.
 Several weeks later, she visits Dev's apartment to discuss business matters on her father's behalf.
 It is evident that there was an attraction between the pair.
 They are interrupted by a jealous Nina who warns Dev to stay away from her daughter.
 After Nina leaves, Tara tries to kiss Dev but he rejects her, leaving Tara embarrassed.

 Tara invites Dev to her house after asking for Prem's consent to the relationship.
 The two are about to share a kiss when Prem and Nina walk in.
 Dev is forced to end his relationship with Tara after he admits to Prem that he had been sleeping with Nina, as Prem and Dev agreed that Tara would not know of the affair.
 However, Tara reconciles with Dev and they resume their relationship.
 Tara later discovers that her ex-boyfriend had been having a fling with her mother while they were together.
-Further heartbreak follows when Dev's daughter Amber (Nikki Patel) exposes Dev and Nina's affair, which results in the end of their relationship.
+Further heartbreak follows when Dev's daughter Amber exposes Dev and Nina's affair, which results in the end of their relationship.

-On Boxing Day 2008, Amber sets Dev and Tara up on a date in The Rovers Return Inn, Amber tells Tara she has relationship problems with Darryl Morton (Jonathan Dixon) and that she wants advice, whilst telling Dev she wants a drink.
+Amber sets Dev and Tara up on a date in the Rovers Return Inn, Amber tells Tara she has relationship problems with Darryl and that she wants advice, whilst telling Dev she wants a drink.
 Dev sells Tara the corner shop flat, as it is empty and Tara needs accommodation.
 She gladly accepts.
 Tara gives Amber a car as a belated birthday present.
 However, Dev is against this.
 Amber is offered a job by Darryl, so she can pay for driving lessons.